belak/blog/content/posts/zsh-utils.md

 ## Why Another Framework?

-After spending quite a bit of my time maintaining prezto, there were a number of main problems I noticed:
+There were a number of main problems I noticed during my time maintaining prezto:

-- Most zsh config frameworks contain a bundled plugin manager along with a number of modules.
+- Most ZSH config frameworks contain a bundled plugin manager along with a number of modules.
 It would make more sense to officially support an external plugin manager and focus development on the plugins.
 - It takes a ton of work to get a module ready for prezto, even if it's small.
 - A number of large frameworks set up very strange defaults.
 - Many plugins end up being nothing more than a small wrapper around an external repo.
 Most of this work could be handled by plugin managers.
-- Some plugin managers build very non-standard ways to configure zsh (prezto puts a *ton* of config values in zstyle and oh-my-zsh has their own custom theme format).
+- Some plugin managers build very non-standard ways to configure ZSH (prezto puts a *ton* of config values in zstyle and oh-my-zsh has their own custom theme format).
 - They just do too much.
 All I'm really looking for is a small wrapper around the built-in ZSH features.
-- So many modules have way too many options, sometimes because they're trying to do too many things.
+- So many modules have way too many options, often because they're trying to do too many things.

 That being said, there are a number of strengths to large configuration frameworks as well.

 - Plugins can work well together.
 As an example, prezto's git plugin provides a git-info command which can be used by prompts to display git information without the prompts having to implement this themselves.
 - Having a number of plugins bundled together in one place makes it simple to enable the ones you want without having to do a bunch of additional work.

+These are not really something I’m looking for.
+I want to use a shell as a shell and keep everything as simple as possible so it doesn’t get overwhelming.

 ## Ok, So Why This One?

-This project aims to solve some of the problems faces by larger frameworks by focusing on the following goals:
+This project aims to solve some of the problems faced by larger frameworks by focusing on the following clear goals:

 - Loadable by any compatible plugin manager
 - Plugins will be kept small, relatively inflexible, well documented, and well organized
 - No external dependencies without very good reason
 - Focus on improving the existing experience rather than expanding it

-Each plugin has a very focused goal:
+Each plugin has a very focused purpose:

-- completion configures and loads compinit
+- `completion` configures and loads compinit
-- editor sets up some keybinds to fix some rough edges
+- `editor` sets up some keybinds to fix some rough edges
-- history configures and loads the history
+- `history` configures and loads the history
-- prompt runs promptinit and provides a maximum of one prompt per maintainer
+- `prompt` runs promptinit and provides a maximum of one prompt per maintainer
-- utility aims to facilitate cross-platform tooling by adding aliases for common functions which match across platforms
+- `utility` aims to facilitate cross-platform tooling by adding aliases for common functions which match across platforms

 That's it!
 There are no plugins for programming languages.
 There are no custom formats.
 And there is no configuration outside loading the plugins and optionally overriding ZSH settings.

 ## Sounds Great!
-Where Do I Start?
+How Do I Start?

 If this is something that sounds useful to you, it's fairly easy to get started.